Unleash/proxy-client-react/README.md

 ## Defer rendering until flags fetched

-useFlagsStatus retrieves the ready and error events.
+useFlagsStatus retrieves the ready state and error events.
 Follow the following steps in order to delay rendering until the flags have been fetched.
-Errors can be handled by the UI.

 ```jsx
 import { useFlagsStatus } from '@unleash/proxy-client-react'